-Owing to various atmospheric reference conditions during the measurements and to tolerances of the pressure gauges used, deviations of \max . \pm 100 hPa (\pm 100 mbar) are permissible.
+Owing to various atmospheric reference conditions during the measurements and to tolerances of the pressure gauges used, deviations of max. \pm 100 hPa (\pm 100 mbar) are permissible.

-Two measuring connections for checking the charge-air pressure and the charge-air temperature (also see the measuring points table in "Engineering, Data and Setting values") are located in the charge-air elbow behind the intercooler.
+Two measuring connections for checking the charge-air pressure and the charge-air temperature are located in the charge-air elbow behind the intercooler.